s-earnest/resume/index.md

 Followed by my training and education.

 What I love doing now is **TALKING** to people....
-So please feel free to get in contact with me and setup a chat.
+So please feel free to get in touch with me and setup a chat for any questions.

 Anyway, all the boring stuff below ...